yshimizu12/ironloss_prediction_of_IPMSM_by_XGBoost/README.md

 - optuna>=2.10.1

 ## Architecture
-data: You can download the dataset used for the paper [here](https://ieee-dataport.org/documents/dataset-iron-losses-ipmsms).
+data: You can download the dataset used for the paper [here](https://ieee-dataport.org/documents/dataset-iron-losses-ipmsms) or [here](https://www.kaggle.com/datasets/uuuuuuuuu/dataset-iron-losses-ipmsms).
 [regression](/regression.py): A characteristics prediction model is implemented.